liuyishengalan/blockchain-project/README.md

 ```
 You will see a deployed message with the contract address.
 Copy the address and paste it in the `lotto.ts` file in the frontend folder.

-Check the frontend readme to see how to run the frontend
+Check the frontend readme under the directory `frontend` to see how to run the frontend.